When your company has valid data then all those things the data does for it will work seamlessly, like clockwork.

 At Spotless Data our goal in life is simply to ensure that all the data you have are validated as they are ingested into your repository and before entering your platforms.
 We do this through our Machine Learning filters.
 They filter out rogue data, either modifying or removing them, quarantining any suspicious data.
 This means data that are so spotlessly clean and so fit for purpose that every last piece has been properly validated.
 Thus all the data have data integrity throughout their lifecycle from the moment they leave us ready to be ingested into the repository of the company which owns or manages them.

 At the heart of our data validation process is the report which you receive within less than a minute of uploading your data into our python API, easy to access as it is simply a webpage.
 Within this report come our suggestions as to where your data have problems which means they fail to validate and what is the best solution to fixing these problems.
 You can take a look at our video on data cleaning a genre column and see for yourself how many errors we found data cleaning a genre column of data from an external source which we needed to ingest into an EPG.
 Blanks and mismatched data can completely mess up an EPG, possibly giving people wrong information about what appears on television and when genre information is also very important to the viewer experience.
 Someone who thinks they are about to watch a comedy but finds they are watching a war documentary instead is likely to be dissatisfied with the EPG if it led them to believe they were about to watch something much more light-hearted.
 Genres are also very important for recommendations, and an EPG that recommends a news programme to its soap viewers, based on an incorrect genre, is not likely to be taken very seriously by its viewers in the future.
-And while a broadcast time mistake is likely to be spotted very quickly, hopefully before the EPG goes live or very shortly afterwards, a genre column error is much harder for humans to spot unless they have a profound knowledge of all the genres of television or a similar area of entertainment but can have an equally negative effect on users who do discover the mistake when actually using the EPG or similar.
+And while a broadcast time mistake due to a failure in the data validation of numbers is likely to be spotted very quickly, hopefully before the EPG goes live or very shortly afterwards, a genre column error is much harder for humans to spot unless they have a profound knowledge of all the genres of television or a similar area of entertainment but can have an equally negative effect on users who do discover the mistake when actually using the EPG or similar.

 You can read our introduction to using our API and then try out our service on your My Filters page but, for this, you need to log in first.
 If you haven't already done so, you can sign-up using your email address, Facebook, Google or GitHub accounts.
 You may also view our video on data cleaning an EPG file, which also explains how to use our API.